6:40 AM EST

 Official National Weather Service Weather Alert Statement

-Event: Avalanche Warning
+Event: Winter Storm Warning

 Message Type: Alert